 8. Distracted learning.

 Let’s face it, learning in our own homes can be distracting.
-It is easier to think about all the fun things one might be doing while at home and those can take priority over learning.
+It is easier to think about all the fun things one might be doing while at home and those can take priority over paying attention in online classes.

 It’s one of the biggest challenges of virtual learning for students.

 For these reasons, it is necessary to think about a routine and how to reward oneself when a task has been completed.
 Making a routine will ensure that there is still time to do the fun things that can be entertaining and used for downtime.

 When learning using an online platform, getting immediate help may be difficult.
 The immediate feedback gained in the classroom will require a wait for the teacher to respond via one of the established communication methods.